A(nother) duality for the whole variety of MV-algebras

 $$\textrm{ind}\mbox{-}C\simeq (\textrm{pro}\mbox{-}(C^{\rm{op}}))^{\rm{op}}. \qquad\qquad (1)$$

-If V is any variety of algebras, one can think of any algebra A in V as colimit of finitely presented algebras as follows.
+If VV is any variety of algebras, one can think of any algebra AA in VV as colimit of finitely presented algebras as follows.

 $$V\simeq\textrm{ind}\mbox{-}V_{\textrm{fp}}. \qquad\qquad (2)$$